xbl3/embyonekey/README-test.md

 I was going to try and decipher the translations line by line again, but decided that's futile after the first sentence.
 >Qunhui emby suite version server 1.5 key Bai Yan

 While I want to replicate the source the best I can, as it is his sauce, I don't want to chase down details that won't affect the outcome.
+That's not productive for anybody who might see this and think it's needed, and it's never fun for the person having to wade through crap.

 - 群辉emby套件版服务端一点五键白嫖